DiedrichsenLab/BrainDataScienceBlog/noisy_correlation/text.md

 I hope at this point you can see the advanatages of using a generative approach (as in PCM) to evaluate how large correlations between activity patterns are.
 Before jumping in and using the PCM toolbox, it is essential  to understand a few technical details that happen behind the scenes.

 To evaluate the likelihood of the data given a specific correlation, we need to deal with some other parameters, in our case the variance of the signal ($\mathbf{x}_a$,$\mathbf{x}_b$),  and the noise ($\epsilon$).
-I will denote these hyper-parameters {+side:s4:These unknowns are considered hyper-paramters (rather than parameters), as they characterize the distribution of the patterns, rather than the patterns themselves}. collectively by $\theta$.
+I will denote these hyper-parameters {+side:These unknowns are considered hyper-paramters (rather than parameters), as they characterize the distribution of the patterns, rather than the patterns themselves}. collectively by $\theta$.
 A practical way of estimating them  is simply to maximize the likelhood, i.e. use
 $$
 p(Y|r) \approx max_{\theta}{p(Y|r,\theta)}